 Do Not Grind Your Bud

-For more mild tasting edibles, do not grind the flower before adding it to any infusion or extraction.
-This releases more chlorophyll with more surface area.
+For more mild-tasting edibles, do not grind the flower before adding it to any infusion or extraction.

-When Making Butters and Oils
+When Making Butter and Oils

 This is because the more plant matter you include, the more chlorophyll will be released.

-I find that an infusion time of 4 hours provides much less plant taste and color than infusions that last 24 hours or more.
+An infusion time of 4 hours provides much less plant taste and color than infusions that last 24 hours or more.

 When Making Tinctures

-The Green Dragon tincture method involves very long wash times, 24-hours to up to six months, resulting in a very green, chlorophyll filled tincture.
+The Green Dragon tincture method involves very long wash times, 24 hours to up to six months, resulting in a very green, chlorophyll-filled tincture.

 In the QWET method, also known as the Golden Dragon, we freeze the cannabis first, which helps to prevent the chlorophyll from being leeched into the alcohol.